JuliaCollections/DataStructures.jl/docs/src/mutable_linked_list.md

 popfirst!(l)                      # remove element from beginning of list
 ```

-`MutableLinkedList` implements the Iterator interface; iterating over the list
+`MutableLinkedList` implements the Iterator interface, iterating over the list
 from first to last.